nikouu/String-to-GUID-Dotnet-Benchmarking/README.md

 ## How to run

 1. Get the repo
-1. In the same project as the solution run:
+1. In the same folder as the solution run:
 ```
 dotnet run --configuration Release --framework net8.0 --runtimes net8.0
 ```